pfortune/Space-Game/README.md

 # Space Game README

 ## Setup

 To run this game, you'll need to have Processing4 installed on your computer.
 Additionally, it's important to ensure that the game files are stored within a folder named "SpaceGame", as the game may not run correctly if the folder has a different name.
-If necessary, rename the folder to "SpaceGame" and open the "SpaceGame.pde" file in Processing4 to start playing.
+If necessary, rename the folder to "SpaceGame" and open the "Game.pde" file in Processing4 to start playing.

 ## Description